vistec-AI/WangchanX/README.md

 ### Full models

-The models that trained on large instruction datasets (>400 GB of data)
+The models that trained on large instruction datasets (>400 GB of data).
+For reproducibility, we provide the scripts for dataset collection and preprocessing in [this repository](https://github.com/vistec-AI/WangchanX/tree/datasets).

 - [LLaMa3-8b-WangchanX-sft-vXX]()
 - [SeaLion-7b-WangchanX-sft](https://huggingface.co/airesearch/WangchanLion7B)
 - [SeaLLMs-WangchanX-sft]()
 - [PolyLM-WangchanX-sft]()

-For reproducibility, we provide the scripts for dataset collection and preprocessing in [https://github.com/vistec-AI/WangchanX/tree/datasets](https://github.com/vistec-AI/WangchanX/tree/datasets).

 ## Getting Started